zhoubolei/CAM/README.md

 # Sample code for the Class Activation Mapping
-We propose a simple technique to espose the implicit attention of Convolutional Neural Networks on the image.
+We propose a simple technique to expose the implicit attention of Convolutional Neural Networks on the image.
 It highlights the most informative image regions relevant to the predicted class.
 You could get attention-based model instantly by tweaking your own CNN a little bit more.
 The paper is published at [CVPR'16](http://arxiv.org/pdf/1512.04150.pdf).

 The framework of the Class Activation Mapping is as below:
 ![Framework](http://cnnlocalization.csail.mit.edu/framework.jpg)

-Some predicted class activation maps:
+Some predicted class activation maps are:
 ![Results](http://cnnlocalization.csail.mit.edu/example.jpg)

 ### Pre-trained models: